blbadger/blbadger.github.io/input-representation.md

 Being that overfitting results from perfect representation and that greater model depth (for cNN-based vision models) prevents overfitting, it may be hypothesized that an increase in model depth prevents perfect representation of the input.

-Are deep learning classification models capable of perfect representation?
-This question is somewhat difficult to answer theoretically as it depends on the possible inputs given to a model and the model's configuration, but happily we now have a good way to experimentally test a relationship between model depth and representation capacity.
+Are hidden layers of common deep learning classification models capable of perfect representation?
 The method we will use is the capability of each layer to perform an autoencoding on the input using gradient descent on a random vector as our decoder.
 First we pass some target image $a_t$ into a feedforward classification network of choice $\theta$ and find the activations of some given output layer $O_l$

 $$
 \widehat y = O_l(a_t, \theta)